jakutis/ktu-latex-template/docs/readme.markdown

 ## Markdown and R

-This only works on Linux or other Unix-like environments (Mac OS X, Cygwin, FreeBSD, etc.).
+This only works on Linux or other Unix-like environments (Apple OS X, Cygwin, FreeBSD, etc.).

 This feature let's you write in [Markdown](http://daringfireball.net/projects/markdown/) syntax and have it included and rendered in your LaTeX document.
 It also dynamically evaluates embedded [R](http://www.r-project.org/) code.